 Notwithstanding the progress made in online sommelier education, it is crucial to be aware of subpar programs.
 Due to its franchising model, the Wine & Spirit Education Trust bears some responsibility for the proliferation of flawed online wine courses.
 Schools lacking the necessary infrastructure and teaching credentials can purchase content from suppliers like WSET, resulting in an over-reliance on uninspiring PowerPoint presentations.
 The call for wine schools to develop original and engaging content remains vital for improving online courses and enhancing wine education overall.

-When it comes to assessing online sommelier classes, we adhere to a set of criteria to determine their quality and value.
+When it comes to assessing online sommelier courses, we adhere to a set of criteria to determine their quality and value.
 Here’s what we look for:

 Exceptional Wine Instruction: We believe that top-notch wine instructors should possess the ability to deliver knowledge in an engaging and compelling manner.
 A great teacher understands the core concepts and ensures that students grasp them.
 We prioritize instructors who bring fun, dynamism, and intelligence to their teaching, steering clear of those who deliver information in a monotonous and uninspiring manner.